South Africa

 Termite soil as building material

-Termite mounds are primarily made of soil, which is excavated below the mound and carried to the surface by these insects.
-They use the soil to construct the mound, forming it into a variety of shapes depending on the termite…
+Termite mounds are primarily made of soil, excavated below the mound, and carried to the surface by these insects.
+They use the soil to construct the mound, forming it into various shapes depending on the termite species.
+The exterior of…

 Safari toilet at Timbavati tented bush camp

-A safari toilet is an essential facility for any temporary tented camp in the wild.
-For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had eight students, two mentors and one cook a total of…
+A safari toilet is essential for any temporary tented camp in the wild.
+For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had eight students, two mentors, and one cook, a total of seven tents…

 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over the whole of Sub-Saharan Africa, except dense rainforest areas and Madagascar.
-A puff adder has a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings,…
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail,…

 Bluebottle jellyfish – a stingy creature

 The bluebottle jellyfish, also known as Physalia utriculus, is commonly found along the coasts of non-tropical regions bordering the Atlantic, Indian, and Pacific oceans.
-These creatures are not jellyfish but rather siphonophores, which are composed of multiple organisms known as…
+These creatures are not jellyfish but rather siphonophores composed of multiple organisms known as zooids.
+These…

 Finding direction with Buffalo weaver nests